 Use of Intravenous Zidovudine in Women Undergoing Cesarean Section

-Accordingly, the perinatal guidelines recommend that all women undergoing elective cesarean section (because of an HIV RNA level greater than 1,000 copies/ml) should receive intravenous zidovudine prior to the cesarean section procedure.
-The infusion of the intravenous zidovudine should start 3 hours prior to cesarean delivery, with an initial 1-hour loading dose (2 mg/kg), followed by a continuous 2 hour infusion (1 mg/kg/hour) prior to delivery.
+The perinatal guidelines recommend that all women undergoing elective cesarean section (because of an HIV RNA level greater than 1,000 copies/ml) should receive intravenous zidovudine, starting prior to the cesarean section procedure.
+The infusion of the intravenous zidovudine should start 3 hours prior to cesarean delivery, with an initial 1-hour loading dose (2 mg/kg), followed by a continuous 2 hour infusion (1 mg/kg/hour) continued until delivery.
 The rationale for administering zidovudine for 3 hours is based on a pharmacokinetic study that found a ratio of cord blood to maternal zidovudine levels nearly doubled (1.0 versus 0.55) if intravenous zidovudine was given to the mother for 3 to 6 hours before delivery versus less than 3 hours.
 If the cesarean section is not elective, it may not be possible to start the infusion 3 hours prior to the procedure; in this setting, some experts would recommend infusing the loading dose over 1 hour and then proceeding with delivery.

 Timing of Planned Cesarean Section